kondziusob/ConcentrIoT/README.md

 - *AUTHENTICATE* - authentication needed (required parameters: challenge-method, challenge parameters)
 - *CONFIGCONTENT* - contains a JSON dump of the configuration (required parameters: config - stringified JSON configuration inside)
 - *ERROR* - a fatal error has occured (required parameters: ecode - error code)

+### Data Generator
+Data generator is intended to perform extremelly deep augmentation to force NN to recognize robust features from small dataset.
+In our demo, we are training NN to recognize our car.
+To achieve satisfaiable performance we generate datasaples under lazy evaluation.
+Samples of our car are merged with random background.
+All samples are transfered through geometric and colour augmentation.
+In a training loop, data are fatched under lazy evaluation (we fatch data only when data generator get request to do so).
+Working with such architecture, we can paralelize data generation as imageas in a batch can be generate parallely.
+With optimized input pipeline, we were able to reduce the time of learning four times.
+Accuracy, is very close to 100%, nevertheless due to the small set of photos of our car, we cannot relay on validation probability.
+However, in practise, the net works well when exposed to the images captured form camera.